Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/tutorial_shape_space_docker.md

 CellOrganizer for Docker is accessed via a Jupyter notebook server interface.
 To get started, first ensure that Docker is running by launching the Docker Desktop app.
 Next, follow the instructions <a href="https://cellorganizer.readthedocs.io/en/latest/chapters/cellorganizer_for_docker.html#getting-started" target="_blank">here</a> to start the server.

-**Note:** For Windows users, we recommend executing the commands in the instructions above using a UNIX-like terminal such as git bash, which can be downloaded <a href="https://gitforwindows.org/" target="_blank">here</a>.
-To execute the `run.sh` script, simply navigate to the folder where you saved the file, and execute the command `bash ./run.sh`.
+**Note:** To execute the `run.sh` script from the instructions above, first navigate to the folder where you saved the file using Git Bash, and execute the command `bash ./run.sh`.
 For example, if you saved the file onto your desktop, you would first type in `cd ~/Desktop`, and then `bash ./run.sh` to run the bash script.
 {: .notice--info}

-The output of `run.sh` is shown below.
+The output from running the commands in the instructions above is shown below.
 To access the Jupyter notebook server, copy the URL shown at the bottom of the output (highlighted below).

 [![image-center](../assets/images/600px/shape_space_docker_img1.png){: .align-center width="400px"}](../assets/images/shape_space_docker_img1.png)
 {: style="font-size: medium;"}